ben100001/New-Rep/README.md

 # New-Rep
 Hi, I'm Ben and I like to play video games.
 How about you?
-Write the answers in the comments

 I also likes to go outside.
 How about you?

+Write the answers in the comments.